 Since its founding in 1969, Friends of Roseville Parks (FOR Parks) has raised more than $520,000 to beautify the parks of Roseville, MN and facilitated the donation of about $1,000,000 to provide the residents of Roseville and surrounding communities with an accessible playground.
-The fundraising efforts of FOR Parks are intended to make our community and make the spaces more useful, for Roseville residents and all who come to enjoy the bounteous green spaces in our community.
+The fundraising efforts of FOR Parks are intended to make our community and spaces more useful for Roseville residents and all who come to enjoy the bounteous green spaces in our community.

-It began as a fundraising arm of the Central Park Foundation, the first members were mostly wives of Foundation board members.
+FOR Parks began as a fundraising arm of the Central Park Foundation with the first members composed primarily of the wives of the Foundation board members.
 The original charter, signed by a dozen women, focused efforts on raising money for Roseville’s largest green space, Central Park.
 “We recruited the movers and shakers of Roseville,” recalls Luella Zibell, the first membership chairman, and later president.
 “Our first meeting was at the home of 3M president Lewis Lehr who lived on Lake Owasso.
 I remember we had a string quartet providing entertainment.
 Our mission was to raise money any way we could.
 In the early years, we sold sno-cones at the Roseville Fourth of July celebration.”
 Zibell kept track of membership on 3×5 cards kept in a recipe box.
 “We tried very hard to get to 200 so we could use bulk mailing for our notices to members.
 That took several years to accomplish.”